Food: Liar, Thief, and Destroyer

-In reality, most people at least to some small degree, occasionally struggle with emotional eating.
-For others, it’s a war they wage daily that too me, is so much more difficult than for example, an addiction to alcohol or drugs.
+It may taste good, but it will never fill the void you’re trying to fill.
+In reality, most people, at least to some small degree, occasionally struggle with emotional eating.
+For others, it’s a war they wage daily that, to me, is so much more complex than, for example, an addiction to alcohol or drugs.

 If you struggle with either of the latter conditions, please seek professional help.
 Dealing with these challenges is way beyond my scope of practice or the intent of this post.
 However, for those who occasionally struggle with feeling out of control with their eating, I may be able to offer some practical suggestions.